 The Tolbooth Museum is set in one of the best-preserved 17th century gaols in Scotland.
 Visitors can explore the cells of the gaol and view displays on local history and the changing face of crime and punishment through the 17th, 18th and 19th centuries.

-Aberdeen Art Gallery is one of Scotland’s finest art galleries, re-opening in November 2019 after a £30-million redevelopment.
-This project will double the number of galleries, with displays and interactives that will inform, engage and entertain the widest possible audience.
+Aberdeen Art Gallery is one of Scotland’s finest art galleries, re-opened November 2019 after a £30-million redevelopment.
+This project has doubled the number of galleries, with displays and interactives that inform, engage and entertain the widest possible audience.

 The Aberdeen Treasure Hub is the Council’s main museum collection store where visitors are welcomed to learn more about the collections that they care for on behalf of the people of Aberdeen.
 Visits must to be booked in advance.

 The Gordon Highlanders Museum tells the 200 year story of “the Finest Regiment in the World” - from its 18th-century roots to its service in the Gulf War.
 The museum's collections include uniforms, arms and equipment used by the regiment and its opponents through the centuries, as well as extensive archives that are available for use by researchers.